Best Cat Insurance

 4.23

-Has competitive rates and a discount for policyholders with a military background.
+Has competitive rates and a discount if you have a military background.

 For our best cat insurance ratings, we evaluated affordability, customer experience and coverage across 18 major pet insurers using over 67,000 cat profiles representing mixed breeds and purebreds in all 50 states and Washington, D.C.
 Our analysis focused on a 7-year-old Ragdoll with standardized coverage terms to ensure consistent comparisons across providers.